 and share my feels.

 Despite all my troubles, I have learned how to embrace my hair in at least one way: frizz.
 For years, I tried to fight the big, bad frizz.
-I've put so much product in my hair, I'm surprised it hasn't fallen out.
+I've put so much product in my hair, I'm surprised I haven't developed any bald spots.
 There is no doubt that I was definitely a true advocate of the 'wet and crunchy' look.
 As the years went by, the maintenance just got overwhelming, and not being able to touch my hair because of the inevitable stickiness just wasn't fun anymore.
 I switched out my moose and hair gel for leave-in cream.
 For all of you who are unfamiliar with the us curly folk and our ways, this is a very dangerous thing.
 Leave-in cream offers moisture, but it can old maintain the curl for so long before it goes wild...frizzy.
 But you know what??
 I got over it.
 In fact, the frizz ended up working out way better than the 'wet and crunchy' ever did.
-But there is something I've learned through this whole growth process...some people don't like frizz, and it doesn't have even to be on their own head (a.k.a "frizz-discrimination").
+But there is something I've learned through this whole growth process...some people don't like frizz, and it doesn't have even to be on their own head.
+This is what I like to call "frizz-discrimination."
 In fact, recently I've been called out on my heinous ways.

 I was on campus with friends trying to find a place to sit so we could have lunch.
 I walked passed a group of students, who had a fellow curly-haired compatriot.
 Her one friend made a comment, "Hey look!! it's your twin!!" to which my fellow curly-haired 'friend' said, "Ew, no way!!
 Her hair is way frizzier than mine!"--- Really?!
 I thought we were on the same team!! you know, fighting our curly-haired woes together...she was supposed to 'get' me!!
 This upsets me for numerous reasons, let me break it down for you.
 Firstly, wearing my hair 'frizz-less' takes a lot of